10 Serial Killers Who Have Never Been Caught

 The aptly named Long Island Killer is an unknown murderer who's been killing in New York from 1996 to — possibly — the present.
 Somewhere between 10 and 17 murders can be attributed to the Long Island Killer, and since he may or may not still be operating, he's one of the most recent serial killers in America to remain at large.

-Authorities know very little about the suspect, speculating that he is likely a white male in his mid-20s to 40s with extensive knowledge of law enforcement operations and techniques, which would explain how he successfully avoided capture.
+Authorities knew very little about the suspect, speculating that he was likely a white male in his mid-20s to 40s with extensive knowledge of law enforcement operations and techniques, which would explain how he successfully avoided capture.

 Advertisement